-It’s time to begin earning your American Cultures merit badge.
+It’s time to begin earning your American Cultures merit badge!
 First, thoroughly read through each of the badge requirements below.
-Then, I’ll help you to answer each question and better understand how you and your family fit into Amerca’s diverse cultural background!
+Then, I’ll help you to answer each question for your merit badge worksheet so that you can better understand how you and your family fit into America’s diverse cultural background!
 Let’s get started. 🙂

 What Are The American Cultures Merit Badge Requirements?